The other day I read about the impact of telling stories. Stories can help people feel emotions, empathise and relate to your situation.

 1. What is a social media pitch deck?

-A social media deck is your social media agency's business card.
+A social media pitch deck is a social media agency's business card.
 It provides potential clients with a snapshot of your agency’s unique selling points and an overview of the services you offer.

 By looking at your social media pitch deck, clients should learn what to expect from a future collaboration and what they stand to gain from working with you.

-When designing your pitch deck, you need to focus your attention on two key aspects: information and design.
-Both have to be balanced.
+When designing your pitch deck, you need to focus your attention on two key aspects: information and design, trying to find the right balance.